bluewitch/AvadoWerks/README.md

 ## Wallets for Crypto
 Most wallets have the core universal crypto mechinisms, but some are customized for mobile, exchange mechinisms, etc.

+The Avado has its own Wallets for BTC, ETH, etc.  But others like metamask can be used, just be mind for they are hot wallets and should be used for intermitiary travel to wallet destinations

 - [Meta Mask](https://metamask.io/), All things being equal is a good starting point, is a hot wallet and funds are online
 - []()
 - []()